 What do I use if I don’t have milk?

 Apart from half-and-half, you can also find other milk substitutes.
 These include heavy cream, plain yogurt, sour cream, plant milk, and a combination of water and butter.
+If you want to keep an eye on your carbohydrates count, see which milk substitutes are low-carb.

 Can you use half-and-half instead of milk in the pudding?